Blistering, modern blues-rock, bristles with galvanizing guitar and forceful vocals –Billboard

 In 2004 Brinkerhoff and Jesse Harms brought a newly-recorded Guitar Shorty album to Alligator Records.
 Alligator released Watch Your Back, and Shorty’s long rise to blues stardom grew exponentially.
 The outpouring of soulful emotion, the power of his playing and the strength of the material added up to the toughest album of Shorty’s renowned career.
 Living Blues called Shorty “a blues rock original [who plays] screaming, empowered guitar and sings with streetwise defiance.”

 In a major feature in Texas Music Magazine, writer John Morthland summed things up perfectly, saying, “Axebuster extraordinaire Guitar Shorty is an old-school guitar showman.
 He plays with technique and flash, without ever sacrificing the passion.
 He’s a blues-rock hero.”
 GuitarOne declared, “Be prepared for a mighty surprise if you are tired of the same old blues and have never heard Guitar Shorty rip.
 With his harmonically saturated tone, soaring sustain, lethal licks and heavyweight blues-rock grooves, Shorty is not to be overlooked.”
-Now, with Bare Knuckle and his one-two punch of blistering guitar work and passionate vocals, his combination of lyrically deep songs and one-of-a-kind live shows, Guitar Shorty proves again that he is one of today’s true, undisputed heavyweight champions of the blues.
+With Bare Knuckle and his one-two punch of blistering guitar work and passionate vocals, his combination of lyrically deep songs and one-of-a-kind live shows, Guitar Shorty proved again that he was a true, undisputed heavyweight champion of the blues.